dylanmackenzie/maxis-solver/README.md

 Compilation and Usage
 ---------------------

-The solver must be built by a compiler with c++11 support and depends on boost.
+The solver must be built by a compiler with c++14 support (due to its use of the nonmember cbegin and cend functions) and depends on boost.
+If you are using gcc, this means version 5 and above.
 If DEBUG is defined during compilation, the solver will log the state of the population every few thousand iterations.
+Object files will be put in the build directory, and the executable will appear in the bin directory.
+You may need to edit the Makefile to point your compiler to the boost header files on your system.

 Run `bin/graph --help` for usage information.
+The `--file` option can be passed positionally to the executable.

 Algorithm
 ---------